gbxyz/rdapper/rdapper/README.md

 This tool will send an RDAP query to an RDAP server over HTTP or HTTPS, parse the JSON response, and display it in human-readable form.

+\# INSTALLING

+To install this program type the following commands in the source directory:

+    perl Makefile.PL
+    make
+    make install

 # USAGE

     rdapper --host=HOST [--type=TYPE] [--tls] [--raw] QUERY